HemalathaRamanujam2022/us_accidents_analysis/README.md

 departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.
 Currently, there are about 7.73 million accident records in this dataset captured until March 2023.
-Check the below descriptions for more detailed information.
+Check the link below for more detailed information.

 Source URL : <https://smoosavi.org/datasets/us_accidents>